isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/after-insert-macro-event.md

 ## <a name="example"></a>Beispiel

-Im folgenden Codebeispiel wird das Ereignis **Nach Eingabe** auszuführenden einige verarbeiten, wenn die Spenden-Tabelle ein Datensatz hinzugefügt wird verwendet.
-Wenn ein Datensatz hinzugefügt wird, wird die Anzahl der Spenden Feld DonationsReceived in der Tabelle Kampagnen sowie die TotalDonatedField in der Spender-Tabelle hinzugefügt.
+The following code example uses the **After Insert** event to perform some processing when a record is added to the Donations table.
+When a record is added, the amount of the donation is added to the DonationsReceived field in the Campaigns table and the TotalDonatedField in the Donors table.

-**Klicken Sie hier, um eine Kopie des Makros anzuzeigen, die Sie im Makro-Designer einfügen können.**
+**Klicken Sie hier, um eine Kopie des Makros anzuzeigen, das Sie in Macro Designer einfügen können.**

 Zum Anzeigen dieses Beispiels im Makro-Designer gehen Sie folgendermaßen vor: